-Following his apprenticeship, Alfred Stone, purchased the tenancy of Pangbourne Mill, Berkshire from Thomas Smith, on behalf of his son Robert who still underage.
-Robert became the miller of Pangbourne Mill on 8 February1871, and took over the tenancy once he became of age in 1873 and took on an apprentice as well.
+Following his apprenticeship, Alfred Stone, purchased the tenancy of Pangbourne Mill, Berkshire from Thomas Smith, on behalf of his son Robert who still was underage.
+Robert became the miller of Pangbourne Mill on 8 February1871, and took over the tenancy once he came of age in 1873, taking on an apprentice as well.

 Robert wrote a series of diaries, starting from 1868 when he was still at Temple Mill, two years into his apprenticeship, and continued until 1881.
 From his diary we know that he was 5 feet 2.5 inches and weighed about 10 stone[i]

 As an apprentice at Temple Mill, he did not write about his knowledge of the mill and its practice, but, over time, he became more and more proficient and was able to take over Pangbourne Mill.
 Pangbourne Mill, with Robert Stone as the tenant, was a trading mill with two waterwheels and four pairs of millstones.
 From there he developed more of his skills as a miller.
 He briefly looked at Ramsbury Mill on the River Kennet in Wiltshire, but eventually, although unrecorded in his diary, he expanded his business to include Tidmarsh Mill in 1888.

 As the reader we get an idea of his successes